 \subsection{An Overview of Our Results}

 In this work, we make several contributions to the field of conditional two-sample testing.
-First, we reaffirm that comparing conditional distributions is intrinsically more difficult than comparing marginal distributions.
-For marginal two-sample testing, one can design permutation tests that control the type I error, while being powerful against certain alternatives~\citep[e.g.,][]{kim2022minimax}.
-However, we show that this is not the case for conditional two-sample testing.
-Our result (\Cref{Theorem: negative result}) proves that any valid conditional two-sample test has power at most equal to its size against any single alternative if the type of a conditional random vector is continuous.
-This is reminiscent of the negative result for conditional independence testing proved in \citet{shah2020hardness}.
-It is worth highlighting, however, that their negative result does not directly imply our \Cref{Theorem: negative result}.
-The proof of \citet{shah2020hardness} relies on the assumption that the data $\{(X_i,Y_i,Z_i)\}_{i=1}^n$ are i.i.d., which does not hold in our setup as $\sum_{i=1}^n \mathds{1}(Z_i = 1)$ and $\sum_{i=1}^n \mathds{1}(Z_i = 2)$ are deterministic numbers.
+First, we establish that comparing conditional distributions is intrinsically more difficult than comparing marginal distributions.
+For marginal two-sample testing, one can design permutation tests that control type~I error, while being powerful against certain alternatives~\citep[e.g.,][]{kim2022minimax}.
+However, we show that this is not the case for conditional two-sample testing. \Cref{Theorem: negative result} proves that any valid conditional two-sample test has power at most equal to its size against any single alternative if the conditioning random vector is of continuous type.
+This is reminiscent of the negative result for conditional independence testing proved by \citet{shah2020hardness}.
+It is worth highlighting, however, that their negative result does not directly imply \Cref{Theorem: negative result}.
+The proof of \citet{shah2020hardness} relies on the assumption that the data $\{(X_i,Y_i,Z_i)\}_{i=1}^n$ are i.i.d., which does not hold in our setup as $\sum_{i=1}^n \mathds{1}(Z_i = 1)$ and $\sum_{i=1}^n \mathds{1}(Z_i = 2)$ are deterministic.
 We handle this distinction through a concentration argument and show that conditional two-sample testing is as difficult as conditional independence testing.
 This negative result naturally motivates additional assumptions that make the problem feasible.